AwardOfSky/CUDA-Fast-Sort/README.md

 ### Notes (READ!):

+- Full validation was run on Ubuntu 24.04 LTS and Windows 11.
 - Due to heavy template instantiation, validation is disabled by default.
 The toggle is the single "VALIDATION_TEST" macro at the start of the main file.
 - You can use the macros at the start of [validate_sort.cuh](validate_sort.cuh) to change the set of data types to check validation for.
 Some other standard subsets are provided, or you can define your own.